-The Certificate in Theology and Health Care (THC) is a one-year course of study designed to equip Christian health care practitioners with the training to embrace that calling and live into it with theological clarity and spiritual joy.
-The certificate combines foundational courses in Christian theology, scripture, and church history with courses engaging the practical issues that health care practitioners encounter in contemporary culture.
-The program was developed for individuals with vocations in health care (e.g., trainees or practitioners of medicine, nursing, and other health care professions) who seek theological formation and further confidence engaging questions of suffering, illness, and the place of health care in a faithful life.
+The Certificate in Theology and Health Care (CTHC) is a one-year course of study designed to equip Christian health care practitioners with the training to engage their work with theological clarity and spiritual joy.
+The certificate combines foundational courses in Christian scripture, theology, and church history with courses designed specifically for clinicians (trainees or practitioners of medicine, nursing, occupational and physical therapy, and other health care professionals) who seek theological formation and further confidence engaging questions of suffering, illness, and the place of health care in a faithful life.

 Those who have studied with the Theology, Medicine, and Culture Initiative (TMC) so far are students taking a gap year either before or during medical school, mid-career physicians, public health professionals preparing for international missions, and Christian nonprofit leaders.

 The course curriculum involves three primary components: 1) Cultivating Christian Imagination, a two-semester course that combines scripture, history, and theology in a sweeping tour of Christian tradition and the practices of Christian communities; 2) Health Care in Theological Context, a two-semester course on the intersection of theology and medicine; and 3) Spiritual Formation and Vocation in Health Care, a two-semester course that combines best practices of academic study, spiritual direction, and professional coaching, as students discern what faithful practices look like in their own contexts.
 Students completing the Residential CTHC are eligible to take up to two additional courses of interest from other areas of the Divinity School.

 The Certificate is normally completed in one academic year.
 Requirements for graduation are:

 - Six courses completed normally in one academic year.
 Once the program begins, the maximum amount of time to complete it is three years.